Key course information

 What will I learn?

-Learners must achieve 65 credits in order to complete this qualification.
-57 of those credits must be achieved from all of the mandatory units, with the remaining credits coming from a minimum of 3 optional units.
+Learners must achieve 65 credits to complete this qualification.
+57 of those credits must be achieved from all the mandatory units, with the remaining credits coming from a minimum of 3 optional units.

 The mandatory units in this qualification are as follows: